trinhminh11/Astar-Algorithm/README.md

-A* Algorithm to find Minimum Path
+A* Algorithm to find Shortest Path